wooken/countdown/README.md

-# One Year till World Domination
+# Countdown until World Domination

-Rehab for one year =[
+Rehabilitation for my ACL surgery has been set for 1 year.
+So I made a counter.
+No fancy front-end, just some text.